Rei-SwitchBot/faq/en-us/Lock.md

 ---
-### Use the Widget Feature to Lock and Unlock SwitchBot Lock and SwitchBot Lock Pro
+### Use the Widget Feature to Lock and Unlock SwitchBot Lock

 Last Updated: 2024 Sep 18

-Related Products: SwitchBot Lock, SwitchBot Lock Pro
+Related Products: SwitchBot Lock

 SwitchBot App Version: 8.3 or newer